thedev132/hcb/dev-docs/guides/reimbursements_transaction_engine.md

 ### Failed `PayoutHolding`s

-If we attempt to send an `AchTransfer` or a `PaypalTransfer` and it fails (for ACHs, this means it errors and for PayPal transfers, this means a human tried to send it but something didn’t work), we mark the `PayoutHolding` as `failed`.
+If we attempt to send an `AchTransfer` and Column errors or it is returned, we mark the `PayoutHolding` as `failed`.

 Users receive an email asking them to update their payout information.
 In the meantime, the `PayoutHolding` just sits in a holding state with the money staying in the HCB Reimbursements Clearinghouse.